Why Hire A New Jersey Lawyer For Your Real Estate Transaction?

 Property Taxes in New Jersey are paid quarterly and are due on the first day of the middle month of the quarter (February, May, August and November).
 The same is allocated at the time of closing between the Buyer and Seller.
 The new Buyer will usually pay the taxes for the upcoming quarter at the time of the closing of title.

-If the sale of the property involved the services of a Realtor, the commission is due at closing.
-Contact us to learn more about how we protect Sellers in a real estate transaction.
+Contact us to learn more about how we protect sellers in a real estate transaction.
+Call 856-804-1765 or send us a message online.